 Evaluations are to be completed by the clinical site technologist(s) that the student has been working with.
 These are due at the end of each rotation.
 The student must sign off on the completed evaluation.
 If the student does not sign off on the evaluation by the due date, the evaluation will be late.
-The student may also type in their own comments in the Student Response Comment section, before signing off on the evaluation.
+If the student feels necessary, the student may type in their own notes before signing off on the evaluation.